tc39/proposal-pattern-matching/README.md

 In JS, the primary use-case would be skipping spaces in arrays.
 This is already covered in destructuring by simply omitting an identifier of any kind in between the commas.

 With that in mind, and also with the extremely contentious nature, we would only pursue this if we saw strong support for it.

+### Dedicated renaming syntax

+Right now, to bind a value in the middle of a pattern but continue to match on it, you use `&` to run both an ident matcher and a further pattern on the same value, like `when (arr & [item]) ...`.

+Langs like Haskell and Rust have a dedicated syntax for this, spelled `@`;
+if we adopted this, the above could be written as `when (arr @ [item]) ...`.

+Since this would introduce no new functionality, just a dedicated semantic for a common operation and syntactic concordance with other languages, we're not pursuing this as part of the base proposal.

 ### Destructuring enhancements